cysouw/graphicalgrammar/text/german.md

 ### Diringer (1878) *Die Periode oder der Gliedersatz* {#sec:diringer1878}

 Joseph Diringer (1878-1883) was a teacher for German, Latin and Greek in Eichstätt.
 Besides various editions of classical texts, he wrote *Die Periode oder der Gliedersatz in der deutschen Sprache* [@diringer1878].
-The second half of this small book is devoted to the application of *Periodenbilder* to the analysis of literary sentences.
+The second half of this small booklet is devoted to the application of *Periodenbilder* to the analysis of literary sentences.

-After the preface to his book Diringer cites many of the graphical approaches that are discussed above (e.g. Bauer, Becker, Götzinger, Herling, Lehmann), but the direct influences on Diringer's graphical display seem to be Schlecht (see [@sec:schlecht1856]) and Schütze (see [@sec:schütze1875]).
-He uses a quasi-music-score approach with horizontal lines for the different depths of embedding and vertical lines for the separation of different main sentences.
-Different lower-case letters are used for different kind of subordination, e.g. *s* for *Subjektivsatz* 'subject complement clause' and *l* for *Lokalsatz* 'local clause', etc. As an example of his approach, the sentence from Schiller in [@next] is analysed by Diringer as shown in [@fig:diringer1878_48].
+At the end of the preface to his book, Diringer cites many of the graphical approaches that are discussed above (e.g. Bauer, Becker, Götzinger, Herling, Lehmann), but the direct influences on Diringer's graphical display seem to be Schlecht (see [@sec:schlecht1856]) and Schütze (see [@sec:schütze1875]).
+He uses a quasi-music-score approach with horizontal lines for the depth of embedding and vertical lines for the separation of main sentences.
+Different lower-case letters are used for distinct kind of subordination, e.g. *s* for *Subjektivsatz* 'subject complement clause' and *l* for *Lokalsatz* 'local clause', etc. As an example of his approach, the sentence from Schiller in [@next] is analysed by Diringer as shown in [@fig:diringer1878_48].

 ::: ex
 Wie der bildende Künstler die faltige Fülle der Gewänder um seine Figuren breitet, um die Räume seines Bildes reich und anmutig auszufüllen, um die getrennten Partieen desselben in ruhigen Massen stetig zu verbinden, um der Farbe, die das Auge reizt und erquickt, einen Spielraum zu geben, um die menschlichen Formen zugleich geistreich zu verhüllen und sichtbar zu machen: ebenso durchflicht und umgibt der tragische Dichter seine streng abgemessene Handlung und die festen Umrisse seiner handelnden Figuren mit einem lyirschen Prachgewebe, in welchem sich, als wie in einem weitgefalteten Purpurgewand, die handelnden Personen frei und edel mit einer gehaltenen Würde und hoher Ruhe bewegen. [@diringer1878: 48, citing Schiller's *Über den Gebrauch des Chors in der Tragödie*]